Aaruxhhh/Saha-App/README.md

   ### The "Parents Left Behind" problem: ###
   A lot of us are moving away for work or studies
-    (shoutout to everyone heading to China or Ireland).
-Our parents are tech-savvy, but they shouldn't have to wait for a weekend phone call to fix a Windows error.
+    Our parents are tech-savvy, but they
+    shouldn't have to wait for a weekend phone call to fix a Windows error.
     The Student Hustle: Being a student in India is expensive.
 If you’re good at Math, Tech, or just don't mind carrying groceries, you should be able to earn while helping your